fnetai/cli/docs/bin-system-plan.md

 4. Test compiled binaries for proper functionality
 5. Ensure cross-platform compatibility of compiled binaries

-### Phase 3: Integration with Build System
+### Phase 3: Bin System Compilation Integration

-1. Add `--bin` flag to build and deploy commands
+1. Add `compile` command to `fbin` CLI
-2. Update project templates to support binary compilation
+2. Update Node project templates to use `fbin compile` in package.json
-3. Add binary-specific configuration options to project files
+3. Create a more platform-independent and flexible compilation mechanism
+4. Test the integration with different project types

 ## 5. Benefits